How to avoid machine learning pitfalls: a guide for academic researchers: How to compare models fairly

 \subsection{Don't always believe results from community benchmarks}

 In certain problem domains, it has become commonplace to use benchmark data sets to evaluate new ML models.
 The idea is that, because everyone is using the same data to train and test their models, then comparisons will be more transparent.
 Unfortunately this approach has some major drawbacks.
 First, if access to the test set is unrestricted, then you can't assume that people haven't used it as part of the training process.
-This is known as ``developing to the test set'', and leads to results that are heavily over-optimistic.
+This is known as ``training to the test set'', and leads to results that are heavily over-optimistic.
 A more subtle problem is that, even if everyone who uses the data only uses the test set once, collectively the test set is being used many times by the community.
-In effect, by comparing lots of models on the same test set, it becomes increasingly likely that the best model just happens to over-fit the test set, and doesn't necessarily generalise any better than the other models (see \nameref{multcomparisons}).
+In effect, by comparing lots of models on the same test set, it becomes increasingly likely that the best model just happens to over-fit the test set, and doesn't necessarily generalise any better than the other models (see \nameref{multcomparisons} and \nameref{validation}).
 For these, and other reasons, you should be careful how much you read into results from a benchmark data set, and don't assume that a small increase in performance is significant.
-See \cite{paullada2020data} for a wider discussion of issues surrounding the use of shared datasets.
+This is particularly the case where foundation models (see \nameref{trends}) are used, since it is possible that their training data included the test sets from community benchmarks.
+See \cite{paullada2021data} for a wider discussion of issues surrounding the use of shared datasets.
 Also see \nameref{measure}.